+3. Routine Versus Non-Routine Bioassay Monitoring

+- Routine: Routine urinalysis is conducted on a preset periodic basis. - b.
+Non-routine or Special: Nonroutine bioassay is done whenever a potential exposure to tritium is suspected.

+(insert site-specific bioassay procedures)

+B. Workplace Monitoring

-- 3. Routine Versus Non-Routine Bioassay Monitoring - a.
-Routine: Routine urinalysis is conducted on a preset periodic basis. - b.
-Non-routine or Special: Non-routine bioassay is done whenever a potential exposure to tritium is suspected. (insert site-specific bioassay procedures) B. Workp blace Monitoring surv cont nonitoring and surface contamination eys are used to verify that loose amination is not present.
-They provide arly indication of potential problems.
-1. Airborne Tritium Monitoring Airborne tritium monitoring is used for: a.
-Prompt detection of airborne contamination for worker protection; Determination of the status of processes; and c.
-Identification of any leaks in primary or secondary containments or confinements.
-2. Contamination Surveys Despite contamination control measures, tritium is easily spread.
+Air monitoring and surface contamination surveys are used to verify that loose contamination is not present.
+They provide an early indication of potential problems.

+1. Airborne Tritium Monitoring

+Airborne tritium monitoring is used for:

+- Prompt detection of airborne contamination for worker protection; - b.
+Determination of the status of processes; and - c.
+Identification of any leaks in primary or secondary containments or confinements. - 2.
+Contamination Surveys

+Despite contamination control measures, tritium is easily spread.

 All workplaces shall be surveyed for contamination levels on a regularly scheduled basis.
-The frequency of such surveys will depend on the potential for dispersement of the tritium-contaminated material in the area and the quantity of tritium in the area.
+The frequency of such surveys will depend on the potential for dispersement of the tritiumcontaminated material in the area and the quantity of tritium in the area.
 During routine surveys, all work enclosures, work surfaces, floors, equipment, etc., within the workplace should be surveyed.

-Notes At the surface contamination levels in 10 CFR 835 Appendix D. tritium is difficult to measure directly because the low-energy beta is readily absorbed in air and the window of the detector.
+At the surface contamination levels in 10 CFR Part 835 Appendix D, tritium is difficult to measure directly because the low-energy beta is readily absorbed in air and the window of the detector.
 Normal frisking methods (use of pancake probe) will not detect tritiated water.

 Surfaces are normally wiped (smeared) with a small paper, either dry or moistened, which will pick up loose tritiated material.
 The wipe is then normally counted by liquid scintillation techniques.

-TRITIUM WASTE MINIMIZATION AND HANDLING- Why is it important and how do you minimize tritium waste? (insert site specific controls) Methods below are given as a reference only.
-A. Minimizing Tritium-Contaminated Waste 1.
-Avoid generating wastes by not bringing unnecessary material into the controlled area.
-2. Whenever possible, avoid use of porous materials or those known to be highly permeable to tritium.
-3. Designate an area to store contaminated tools for reuse or consider all tools in the area to be contaminated.
+VI.
+TRITIUM WASTE MINIMIZATION AND HANDLING- Why is it important and how do you minimize tritium waste?

+(insert site specific controls)

+Methods below are given as a reference only.

+- A. Minimizing Tritium-Contaminated Waste - 1.
+Avoid generating wastes by not bringing unnecessary material into the controlled area. - Whenever possible, avoid use of porous materials or those known to be highly permeable to tritium. - Designate an area to store contaminated tools for reuse or consider all tools in the area to be contaminated.
-4. Plan work so that, whenever possible, construction and clean maintenance can be done in a clean area.

-- 5. When transporting items contaminated with tritium, adequate contamination control such as wrapping in plastic or placing in sealed containers should be considered. - B. Minimizing Mixed Waste
+- Plan work so that, whenever possible, construction and clean maintenance can be done in a clean area. - When transporting items contaminated with tritium, adequate contamination control such as wrapping in plastic or placing in sealed containers should be considered. - B. Minimizing Mixed Waste